 Return to the main plugin window and click “Start Generating”.

 The plugin will create subfolders based on your selection.
 Each design will be properly fitted to the wall art PSD templates.
+Learn how to size printable wall art and use this process to batch-produce mockups.

 This use case explains custom design alignment and positioning with t-shirt mockups.